intercom/ember-undo-stack/README.md

 ## Usage Instructions

-Add the `UndoStack` mixin to your component and implement a `checkpointData` computed property and a `restoreCheckpoint` function:
+Add the `UndoStack` mixin  and implement a `checkpointData` computed property and a `restoreCheckpoint` function:

 ```javascript
 var Cat = Ember.Object.extend(UndoStack, {